This article originally appeared on VICE UK.

-The development has come in the legal drama surrounding Dr Brooke Magnanti, who made a fortune writing under the nom de plume "Belle de Jour" about her secret life as a £300-an-hour call girl, and her ex-lover Owen Morris.
+The development has come in the legal drama surrounding Dr. Brooke Magnanti, who made a fortune writing under the nom de plume "Belle de Jour" about her secret life as a $450-an-hour call girl, and her ex-lover Owen Morris.

-However, VICE can reveal that according to papers lodged at Edinburgh's Court of Sessions, Magnanti is now counter-suing.
-She claims that Morris' assertions that she was never a prostitute are defamatory to her reputation.
+However, VICE just learned that according to papers lodged at Edinburgh's Court of Sessions, Magnanti is now countersuing.
+She claims that Morris's assertions that she was never a prostitute are defamatory to her reputation.

 It could be the first case of its kind ever brought in this country.

-Dr Magnanti's books pissed a lot of people off for a lot of reasons.
-Many felt she glamorised the lives of sex workers, while others argued that an educated woman such as she – Magnanti has a PhD in Forensic Science – shouldn't have entered the sex industry.
+Magnanti's books pissed a lot of people off for a lot of reasons.
+Many felt she glamorized the lives of sex workers, while others argued that an educated woman such as she—Magnanti has a PhD in forensic science—shouldn't have entered the sex industry.

 After the release of her first book, Magnanti said she experienced a backlash against her choice of work.
-Speaking to me last week, she said, "It was frustrating, I can remember being at talks during book festivals and people telling me I didn't have to turn to prostitution.
-I used to think 'nice one', 'good for you'.
+Speaking to VICE last week, she said, "It was frustrating, I can remember being at talks during book festivals and people telling me I didn't have to turn to prostitution.
+I used to think, Nice one, Good for you.

 Morris has previously accepted "substantial" libel damages from the Sunday Times over false claims that he threatened Brooke with violence when their six-year affair came to an end.

-Now, Magnanti has been advised not to talk.
-A statement given to me by her legal team read, "I can confirm a counter-claim has been lodged.
+Magnanti has been advised not to talk.
+A statement given to VICE by her legal team read, "I can confirm a counter-claim has been lodged.
 I have been advised by my QC to offer no further comment pending the resolution of this litigation."